neuvector/docs/user/pages/04.navigation/01.navigation/docs.md

 #### Settings

-##### Settings -> License
-Apply the NeuVector license here.
-If the license does not exist or has expired, NeuVector controller will continue to function but run-time protections and any functions provided by the enforcer will be disabled.

 ##### Settings -> Users & Roles
 Add other users here.
 Users can be assigned an Admin role, a Read-only role, or custom role.
 In Kubernetes, users can be assigned one or more namespaces to access.
 Custom roles can also be configured here for users and Groups (e.g. LDAP/AD) to be mapped to the roles.
 See the [users](/configuration/users) section for configuration details.